 Reverse decisions can only be executed by the Tournament Chief.
-Being banned from future tournaments can be recommended by the Regional Chief of Tournaments or Tournament Arbitrators to the National Vice President of Tournaments.
+Being banned from future tournaments can be recommended by the Regional Chief of Tournaments or Tournament

 Forfeits / Disqualifications

 If a competitor is caused to forfeit a match, due to penalties, they would still move on to any subsequent matches.
 For example; when the division has come down to the last four competitors, a competitor may be caused to forfeit, however, they would still be able to continue and compete for 3rd place.
 Example: